5 Must-Try Dishes in Melaka

 This dish is available at Es.sense Kitchen on Level 2 or else it can be found at almost any Nyonya Restaurants in Melaka.

 Are you craving for a rich, sweet, unique dessert?
 The try the Cendol - it's simply shaved ice served with red beans, green jelly, red beans topped with fresh coconut milk and Gula Melaka.

 What makes the Cendol in Melaka different than the rest of Malaysia?
 It's the fragrance of the Gula Melaka.
-It taste is so pure it is almost like drinking a melted coconut candy.

 So go forth and explore!